 The position of Assistant Chief of Management Services is responsible for logistics for the Wake County Department of EMS.
 This position plans and forecasts financial and inventory needs, ensures inventory optimization, order lifecycle management, warehousing and distribution.
 This includes fleet, supplies, uniforms, contracts, preventative maintenance and whatever else is necessary to keep Wake County EMS units on the road and fully stocked.

 Assistant Chief Williams has also branched out to serve other roles in the County.
-In 2003, he was hired at Wake County Emergency Management to run the Radiological Emergency Preparedness program and in 2007, promoted to the Animal Services Director within Wake County Environmental Services department.
+In 2003, he was hired at Wake County Emergency Management to run the Radiological Emergency Preparedness program, and in 2007 promoted to Animal Services Director within Wake County Environmental Services Department.

 Chief Williams has a bachelor’s degree in Zoology from North Carolina State University and a master’s degree in Public Health Leadership from the University of North Carolina at Chapel Hill.

-Logistics is based out of a 24,000 square foot warehouse space that EMS shares with Emergency Management.
-This space allows Wake County to purchase in bulk, store needed equipment and supplies.
+Logistics is based out of a 24,000 square-foot warehouse space that EMS shares with Emergency Management.
+This space allows Wake County to purchase in bulk and store needed equipment and supplies.

-Two Logistics Officers assist with day-to-day functions which allow for 7 days a week support.
+Two Logistics Officers assist with day-to-day functions, which allows for seven-days-a-week support.
 When they are not delivering supplies to stations, they are assisting Operations by deploying specialty assets or responding with COMM-1 or EVAC-1.